 An Insider's Guide to Today's Music Biz: 1 The Big Picture with Steve Rennie

 Learn how the music industry really works.
-Insider Steve Rennie explains the big picture, the realities of getting by, and how artists and songwriters can kick off successful music careers.
-The first of 9 courses on getting ahead in the music biz.
+Insider Music industry insider Steve Rennie explains the business and how artists and songwriters can kick off successful music careers..

 1h 4m • COURSE